-During following Mamluk Sultanate, in spite of many attacks by the Crusades or the Mongol Empire, Jerusalem was saved from destruction.
+During the following Mamluk Sultanate, despite many attacks by the Crusades or the Mongol Empire, Jerusalem was saved from destruction.

-The Ottoman Empire was gaining power and beat Mamluks in the Middle East.
+The Ottoman Empire was gaining power and beating Mamluks in the Middle East.
 Jerusalem belonged to Selim I.

-Under the Ottoman control, a new wall was built in Jerusalem.
+Under Ottoman control, a new wall was built in Jerusalem.

 After then, Jerusalem stayed calm for centuries.

 mid 18th century

 Makbul Ibrahim Pasha, the first Grand Vizier of the Ottoman Empire, reformed the governmental system.
 Jerusalem then became the second biggest city after Istanbul, the capital.